TomaszWoloszyn983/mood-design-gift-shop/README.md

 ![Home Page Post](documentation/images/post_guest.jpg)

-The admin has an option to edit the posts content at any time.
+The admin is able to edit the posts content at any time.

 ![Home Page Post](documentation/images/post_admin.jpg)

+However deleting Posts can be made only throughout the admin panel.

 ### Adding new products to the Shop Page.